plus3it/win-ebs-backups/README.md

 Tagging snapshot: snap-55555558
     ~~~

-4. Create a automated schedulure task to create snapshots via Task Scheduler nightly at 1 AM
+4. Create a automated scheduler task to create snapshots via Task Scheduler nightly at 1 AM

     1. Create Basic Task, apply a Name for the backup job task (ex.
 EBS Backup Task)
     2. Configure the task to utilize the "System" account